MYtom0825/CSCI3100-Chit-Chat/initialcode/readme.md

 initial code
-this is for front end design part backend is in other folder
+this is for front end design part backend is in happyChat folder